,

 MAKE THE NOTES PERSONAL

-• While it would be easier to type our messages out, take the time to handwrite your sentiments so your son or daughter can see your words written in your handwriting!
+• While it would be easier to type our messages out, take the time to handwrite your sentiments so your son or daughter can see your words in your handwriting.

 • Personalize the hearts with their names on them!
 Aidan, I love how you… Morgan, you are… OR put an I Love You, John, because… right in the middle of your hearts.

-• Add Bible verses to some of the hearts reminding your children that not only are they loved by you, but that they are loved by God first and foremost.
+• Add Bible verses to the hearts, reminding your children that not only are they loved by you, but that they are loved by God first and foremost.

 • Call out your child’s positive character traits!
 What makes them unique?